oduwsdl/ORS/ukvs.md

 Similarly, knowing about the number of redirects (i.e., recorded `3xx` responses) can give a better estimate of useful holdings of resources in an archive.

 The OSLJ block is also open for application specific data or custom fields for specific human-friendly notes.

+### Generating MementoMap

+TODO: Publish scripts that generate MementoMap files and explore the possibility of integrating it into existing archival replay tools or CDX servers.

+### Compacting MementoMap

+TODO: Describe rules to dynamically optimize MementoMap files based on quota of resources.

+## CDX File/Server

+TODO: Describe relevant mandatory and optional fields.

+## Archive ACL

+TODO: Describe relevant mandatory and optional fields.

+## Archive Fixity

+TODO: Describe relevant mandatory and optional fields.

+## Extended TimeMap

+TODO: Describe relevant mandatory and optional fields.

+## UKVS Parser Considerations

+TODO: Describe rules for a UKVS parser that can understand fields and express records in their expanded JSON format on demand.

+## Lookup Rules

+TODO: Describe how specificity and precedence rules would work when looking up for a value using one or more key fields.

+## Split and Merge Rules

+TODO: Describe how to transform compatible files to merge together or split